In this section

-Children can also be included on a domestic violence order to protect them from violence.
-This can include your children, or children who usually live with you (this means a child who spends time at your home on a regular or on-going basis).
+Children, or children who usually live with you or spend time with you, can be included on a domestic violence order to protect them.
 This could include step-children or other children who spend time at your house on weekends or school holidays.
-It can also include an unborn child (the order would have a condition that takes effect when the child is born).
+If you are pregnant, you can ask for the order to have a condition that takes effect to protect the child once they are born.

-Children can be included on a domestic violence order if the court thinks it is necessary or desirable to protect the child from domestic violence.
-The law says a child has been exposed to domestic violence if they hear or see or “otherwise experience” domestic violence.
+A magistrate must consider including children who have been exposed to domestic violence.
+The law says a child has been exposed to domestic violence if they hear or see or ‘otherwise experience’ domestic violence.
 This could include:

-If you are an Australian permanent resident or citizen, your partner cannot have you deported if you separate.
+If you are an Australian permanent resident or an Australian citizen, you cannot be forced to leave Australia if you separate from your partner.

-If you are an applicant for a permanent visa, sponsored by your Australian partner, then your partner may contact the Department of Immigration and Border Protection (DIBP) if you separate.
-The DIBP may then review your situation.
-Any decisions about your immigration status will be made by the DIBP and not your partner.
+If you are on a temporary visa, a student visa, or you have applied for a permanent visa, or are sponsored by your Australian partner, then your partner may contact the relevant Australian Government department that oversees immigration if you separate.
+The government will review your situation.
+Any decisions about your immigration status will be made by the government and not your partner.

-If you are considering leaving your partner, you should get legal advice before making that decision.
-If you do separate from your sponsoring partner, then you should get legal advice urgently because a visa applicant must notify the DIBP of any changes to their circumstances.
+If you are considering leaving your partner, you should get legal advice about the impact separation will have on your visa.
+If you do separate from your partner and they are sponsoring your visa, you should get legal advice urgently because it may be important that you let the government know of these changes before your partner does.

 You can get legal advice from the Refugee and Immigration Legal Service on (07) 3846 9300.